mamosk/telegram-michbot/README.md

 You can then execute your native executable with: `./target/telegram-michbot-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.

+## Production environment

+The production environment is on Heroku.

 ---